mdemuth/hyper-item/README.md

 A property represents a part of the state of an [item](#31-item).

 #### 3.2.1. `name`
 The name of the property.
-Possible values are subject to the domain represented by the item and should be documented and linked to this item via `rel` of `profile`.
+Possible values are subject to the domain represented by the item and SHOULD be documented and linked to this item via `rel` of `profile`.

 #### 3.2.2. `value`
 The *JSONValue* of the property.